alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

 1. Switch to the terminal window
   2. type `docker-machine ip default`
-  3. Copy the ip address from the output
+  3. Copy the ip address from the output. you will need to modify the docker compose file in step 2.
 2. Switch to `ATOM` editor
   1. Right click on the `Training` Folder and select new folder.
 Name it `gitlab`
   2. Right click on the `gitlab` folder and select `New File`